megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 .. attention::
-   You are using CPU for inference.
+   If you are using CPU for inference.
 Hence, expect some delay in the response.

 Sample RAG Chatbot conversation